-3.52 The Gateway to Huddersfield project, by making Huddersfield more accessible and better connected, aims to focus on three key priority areas as identified in the Leeds City Region's Strategic Economic Plan.
-(1) Infrastructure for

-- Growth, (2) Growing Business, and (3) Skilled People, Better Jobs.
-However realising benefits from the latter two priorities is dependent upon the delivery of later phases. - 3.53 The scheme also contributes towards key objectives in the Kirklees Local Plan in terms of its potential to regenerate a key location in Huddersfield Town Centre, and bring in to use an important but derelict listed building.
-Again, this is dependent upon delivery of later phases of the project. - 3.54 Phase 1 of the project would provide the following: - Increasing access to employment and productivity growth through providing access to sustainable transport, and potentially increasing employment opportunities in the town centre. - Additional eastern entrances (to provide better passenger access). - Improvements to existing highway (to facilitate movements). - Creation of a taxi hub off St George's Square and re-modelling of space vacated (public realm upgrade). - Land assembly for later phases.
+- 3.54 The Gateway to Huddersfield project, by making Huddersfield more accessible and better connected, aims to focus on three key priority areas as identified in the Leeds City Region's Strategic Economic Plan.
+(1) Infrastructure for Growth, (2) Growing Business, and (3) Skilled People, Better Jobs.
+However realising benefits from the latter two priorities is dependent upon the delivery of later phases. - 3.55 The scheme also contributes towards key objectives in the Kirklees Local Plan in terms of its potential to regenerate a key location in Huddersfield Town Centre, and bring in to use an important but derelict listed building.
+Again, this is dependent upon delivery of later phases of the project. - 3.56 Phase 1 of the project would provide the following: - Increasing access to employment and productivity growth through providing access to sustainable transport, and potentially increasing employment opportunities in the town centre. - Additional eastern entrances (to provide better passenger access). - Improvements to existing highway (to facilitate movements). - Creation of a taxi hub off St George's Square and re-modelling of space vacated (public realm upgrade). - Land assembly for later phases.

-- 3.55 The key risks, and mitigating actions, for this project are: - Land acquisition valuations for land in 3rd party ownership are confirmed as appropriate up to 31 August 2016.
+- 3.57 The key risks, and mitigating actions, for this project are: - Land acquisition valuations for land in 3rd party ownership are confirmed as appropriate up to 31 August 2016.
 There is a risk that increases in land values would impact upon the scheme costs.
 A risk reserve of 20% is included in the estimated costs to reflect the current uncertainty regarding market values of the relevant properties. - The acquisition of land and buildings by public authorities may give rise to state aid issues.
 Kirklees Council will therefore obtain an independent valuation of the market value of the properties to be acquired.

-- 3.56 The total project value is £5.55 million. £5 million is requested funding from the Station Gateways allocation of the West Yorkshire plus Transport Fund.
-A £500.000 contribution from Kirklees Council has been identified. - 3.57 In 2015, the Huddersfield Station Gateway project received £50,000 funding from the West Yorkshire plus Transport Fund to develop the project to Gateway 1 (on the previous West Yorkshire plus Transport Fund's assurance process).
-This has funded demand modelling works and outline design for the scheme as a whole, which informed the expression of interest submission. - 3.58 Further development costs of £115,000 are now sought as part of this report.
+- 3.58 The total value of this phase of the project is £5.55 million. £5 million is requested to be funded from over-programming against the West Yorkshire plus Transport Fund.
+A £500,000 contribution from Kirklees Council has been identified.
+The project has an existing allocation of £5 million within the West Yorkshire plus Transport Fund (which has not received yet received decision point 2 approval), as a result the total project value is £10.55 million. - 3.59 In 2015, the Huddersfield Station Gateway project received £50,000 funding from the West Yorkshire plus Transport Fund to develop the project to Gateway 1 (on the previous West Yorkshire plus Transport Fund's assurance process).
+This has funded demand modelling works and outline design for the scheme as a whole, which informed the expression of interest submission. - 3.60 Further development costs of £115,000 are now sought as part of this report.

-- 3.59 The project is advanced and it is expected that the outline business case with will be completed by September 2018.
-Full business case with costs will be completed by July 2019. - 3.60 Construction on the additional eastern entrances, improvements to existing highway and the creation of a taxi hub off St George's Square and remodelling of space vacated (public realm upgrade) to commence summer 2019 with completion March 2021. - 3.61 Land assembly strategy to be completed August 2019.
+- 3.61 The project is advanced and it is expected that the outline business case with will be completed by September 2018.
+Full business case with costs will be completed by July 2019. - 3.62 Construction on the additional eastern entrances, improvements to existing highway and the creation of a taxi hub off St George's Square and remodelling of space vacated (public realm upgrade) to commence summer 2019 with completion March 2021. - 3.63 Land assembly strategy to be completed August 2019.